The Downsides of Usability

 Obscurity

 You make things easy by hiding underlying complexity.
 The simpler a tool, the harder it is (and the less relevant it becomes) to know how the tool works.
 Use increases while understanding decreases.
-This seems like it would be true most of the time, but I wonder how close the correlation is to -1.

 Friction and Meaning